 Well, I have 3 good reasons why you should bother:

-Fresh and super fragrant: spices are locally produced and most of them are sold whole in the markets.
-There's no chemical process involved nor have been grounded to powders.
-My suggestion is to get at least a bag of nutmeg back with you.
-Not only do you need it for your rum punch, but there is also a great variety of Mediterranean recipes spiced with nutmeg that you should be trying (see nutmeg recipes here).
+1. Fresh and super fragrant: spices are locally produced and most of them are sold whole in the markets.
+There's no chemical process involved nor has it been grounded to powders.
+My suggestion is to get cinnamon sticks, cloves and nutmeg or at least a bag of nutmeg as a minimum.
+Not only do you need nutmeg is uniquely aromatic in St Lucia and you need it for your rum punch, but there is also a great variety of Mediterranean recipes spiced with nutmeg that you should be trying (see nutmeg recipes here).
 Nutmeg is sold in its fancy shell, the mace, which you can break with the back of a knife.
 The mace keeps the seed fresh for years to come.
 Nothing compared to the mace-less naked nutmeg seeds sold in supermarkets.

 5. Woven Utensils